Human Anatomy: A Complete Guide to Body Systems, Organs and Their Functions

 The thumb is a particular part of the hand with impressive flexibility.
 It can bend at the knuckle and touch the tips of other fingers.
 It enables various essential movements for holding and grasping objects.

 The thumb consists of the metacarpal bone connected to the trapezium in the wrist.
 This bone is linked to the proximal phalanx, which then connects to the distal phalanx, forming the tip of the thumb.
+Unlike the other fingers, the thumb lacks an intermediate phalanx bone.

 FAQ’s